pathminder/pathminder.github.io/_classes/inquisitor-sanctified-slayer.md

     type: Sp
     levels: [5]
     text: At 5th level, an inquisitor can discern lies, as per the spell, for a number of rounds per day equal to her inquisitor level.
 These rounds do not need to be consecutive.
 Activating this ability is an immediate action.

-  - name: second judgment
-    type: Ex
-    levels: [8]
-    text: At 8th level, whenever an inquisitor uses her judgment ability, she selects two different judgments, instead of one.
-This only consumes one use of her judgment ability.
-As a swift action, she can change one of these judgments to another type.

   - name: stalwart
     type: Ex